Actinidia polygama: Pets

 Silver vine has long been known to elicit euphoric response in cats.
-The reaction to silver vine is similar to the catnip response, but appears to be more intense.
-Silver vine is an alternative to catnip, and many cats that don't react to catnip will respond positively to silver vine powder made from dried fruit galls.
+The reaction to silver vine is similar to the response to catnip, but appears to be more intense.
+Silver vine is an alternative to catnip, and many cats that do not react to catnip will respond positively to silver vine powder made from dried fruit galls.
 Typical behaviors include rolling, chin and cheek rubbing, drooling, and licking.
-The effect usually lasts between 5 and 30 minutes, but afterwards cats are typically unresponsive to the plant for an hour or more during the refractory period.
+The effect usually lasts between 5 and 30 minutes, but afterwards cats exhibit a refractory period lasting roughly an hour during which they are unresponsive to further dosage.

 A study published in January 2021 suggests that felines are specifically attracted to the iridoids nepetalactol and nepetalactone, present in silver vine and catnip, respectively.
 The compounds were found to repel mosquitos, and it is hypothesized that rubbing against the plants provides the cats with a chemical coat that protects them against mosquito bites.